Mako Yamashita: 2020–2021 season

 Yamashita was invited to be a part of Team Red at the Japan Open after the withdrawal of Marin Honda.
 Competing domestically, she placed sixth at Western Sectionals.

 With the COVID-19 pandemic prompting the ISU to assign the Grand Prix based primarily on geographic location to limit international travel, Yamashita was assigned to compete at the 2020 NHK Trophy as part of a field of Japanese skaters and South Korea's You Young.
 She placed third in the short program.
 In the free skate, Yamashita attempted a quad Salchow in international competition for the first time, landing it with a full downgrade, as well as making errors on two other jumps.
 She dropped to fifth place overall.

 Yamashita placed thirteenth at the 2020–21 Japan Championships.

 2021–2022 season

-Yamashita placed thirteenth for the second consecutive year at the 2021–22 Japan Championships.
+For a second consecutive year, Yamashita placed thirteenth at the 2021–22 Japan Championships.

 2022–2023 season

-Yamashita placed sixteenth at the 2022–23 Japan Championships.
+Competing at the 2022–23 Japan Championships, Yamashita placed sixteenth.

+2023–2024 season

+At the 2023–24 Japan Championships, Yamashita unexpectedly placed second in the short program, albeit nearly nine points behind segment leader Kaori Sakamoto.
+She dropped to eighth overall after the free skate, but said that she felt her stamina in that segment was improving.
+She closed the season with a bronze medal at the 2024 Tallink Hotels Cup.

+2024–2025 season

+Yamashita started the season with a silver medal win at the 2024 Asian Open Trophy.
+She subsequently went on to compete at the 2024–25 Japan Championships, where she finished in sixth place.
+Yamashita then closed off the season in February by winning bronze at the 2025 International Challenge Cup.

+2025–2026 season

+Yamashita opened her season with a sixth-place finish at the 2025 CS Kinoshita Group Cup.